panoramicdata/PanoramicData.NCalcExtensions/README.md

 ### toDateTime()

 #### Purpose
 Converts a string to a UTC DateTime.
 May take an optional inputTimeZone.

+#### Notes
-Note that when using numbers as the first input parameter, provide it as a decimal (see examples, below) to avoid hitting an NCalc bug relating to longs being interpreted as floats.
+When using numbers as the first input parameter, provide it as a decimal (see examples, below) to avoid hitting an NCalc bug relating to longs being interpreted as floats.

 #### Parameters
   * inputString